Collapse Volume V: The Copernican Imperative

 MARTIN SCHÖNFELD - The Phoenix of Nature

-IMMANUEL KANT - On Creation in the Total Extent of its Infinity in Space and Time
+IMMANUEL KANT - On Creation in the Total Extent of its Infinity in

 IAIN HAMILTON GRANT - Prospects for Post-Copernican Dogmatism